zardam/circuitpython/docs/programming_guide/01_digital_io.rst

 Board Pins
 ----------

 To use digital I/O you need to learn how to access the pins on your board.
 These are the physical points where you connect wires to access the digital signals.
-On some boards, like Arduino Zero and Metro M0, the digital I/O pins are exposed with female headers that work well with breadboard-friendly hookup wires.
+On some boards, like Metro M0 Express, the digital I/O pins are exposed with female headers that work well with breadboard-friendly hookup wires.
 On other boards like Circuit Playground Express and Gemma M0 the digital I/O pins are large copper pads with holes that are easy to connect to alligator clips or conductive thread.
 Check your board's documentation to see where all of the digital I/O pins are located.

 In CircuitPython you use the board module to reference digital I/O pins.
 The :py:mod:`board` module contains an object for each pin on the board and they're